 Taking shadow photos can be a lot of fun.
-You can also use shadow photography as a great exercise in practicing rules of composition and improve your photography It's a great way for you to learn how to become a great observer of lighting.
+You can also use shadow photography as a great exercise in practicing rules of composition and improve your photography.
+It's a great way for you to learn how to use lighting to take interesting photos.

 Whether you are a lighting geek like me, you're a beginner wanting to learn a little bit more about lighting, or you just want to have fun getting creative with your photography, shadow photography is easy to try.